 About the Postal Museum Photographic Collection

-The Postal Museum collection holds around 100,000 individual photographs.
-The collection includes glass plate negatives in a range of sizes, lantern slides as well as transparency and negative film from subminiature to 10x8” format.
+The Postal Museum collection holds around 100,000 individual photographs, to include glass plate negatives, in a range of sizes, lantern slides and transparency and negative film - from subminiature to 10 x 8 format.
 The General Post Office (GPO) Photographic Library began in the 1930s when the GPO required material for its nascent public relations activities.

 Our goal when digitising glass plates is to capture the clearest, highest quality image possible; whilst using a workflow that keeps the object as safe as possible.